Indian Air Force Museum, Palam: Description

-New Aerospace Museum
+New location

-To improve the presentation of aircraft and to better preserve the historic aircraft, the Indian Air Force decided to procure more space and shift the museum to a location more accessible by the masses.
-A new site, spread over 43 acres, near the domestic terminal of the airport was chosen.
+To improve the presentation and preservation of the aircraft, the Indian Air Force decided to relocate the museum to a larger and more accessible location.
+A new 43 acre site near the domestic terminal of the airport was chosen.
 The then Chief of Air Staff and Chairman Chief of Staff Committee, Air Chief Marshal SP Tyagi, laid the foundation stone for the project on 1 December 2006.

-The new Aerospace museum will have two main types of displays, indoor and outdoor.
+The new aerospace museum was planned to have two main types of displays, indoor and outdoor.
 The outdoor displays would have aircraft parked and hung in flying altitude with mural depicting the era and atmosphere of its time of operation.
-The children’s area would also be created where children could enter cockpits of display aircraft.
+The children's area would also be created where children could enter cockpits of display aircraft.

-In October 2020, the Military Engineer Services invited bids for construction of the museum in October 2020 at an estimated cost of ₹ 240 crore.
+In October 2020, the Military Engineer Services invited bids for construction of the museum at an estimated cost of ₹ 240 crore.